hbctraining/scRNA-seq_online/activities/day3_polls.md

     1. **After clustering new column(s) are created in the "@meta.data" slot for each resolution the clustering was run at, and the appropriate column header can be used as input to Idents() to set a specific resolution**

 1. During quality control of clustered cells, which of the following do we NOT explore (one correct answer):
-    1. whether integration of our data resulted in celltype-specific clusters
+    1. whether integration of our data resulted in cell type-specific clusters
     1. whether the cells cluster by the number of genes, cell cycle phase or mitochondrial gene expression
     1. whether we observe particular PCs driving specific clusters
     1. **whether we need to remove specific cells based on low UMIs and low gene numbers**
     1. whether we see the cell types that we expect to be present using known cell type markers
     1. whether we see clusters representing doublets
-    1. whether our resolution is appropriate for identifying celltype-specific clusters
+    1. whether our resolution is appropriate for identifying cell type-specific clusters

 1. Suppose you are analyzing a single-cell RNAseq dataset with two experimental conditions: wildtype and knockout.
 You have finished clustering, and you want to find the markers for a specific cluster.
 What is the **best** function to use in Seurat?